 Zao (Yamagata) 蔵王（山形）

-A snow sports paradise with open-air onsen and artisanal cheeses
+A snow sports paradise with open-air onsen

 Straddling the border between Yamagata and Miyagi prefectures, Mt.
 Zao is home to one of Tohoku's best ski resorts.
 The picturesque surrounding area is home to rejuvenating hot springs and delicious, locally produced cheese.